I Have Been teaching myself How to decorate Cookies with royal icing. It is so much easier Since I found the Royal Icing 101 Kit by Wilton.

 It’s very easy to use Flood icing because it is only two steps.
 The first step is to pipe an outline around the outside edge of the cookie.

-The second step is to apply more pressure to fill inside of the outline.
+The second step is to apply more pressure to fill inside the outline.

 Use the icing tip or a skewer to fill the area completely.
 Pop any air bubbles that appear.
 Gently shake the cookie back and forth to even out the icing.

-To make polka dots, add dots of flood icing of a different color, immediately on top the flood icing.
+To make polka dots, add dots of flood icing of a different color, immediately on top the flood icing (before it dries).

 Within a few seconds, the dots will flatten and look great!